 The big things you want to avoid for food storage are:

 Make sure you pack things in containers you can lift, or at least open to access.
 I can tell you from experience that six gallon buckets full or sugar or grain are very heavy.
 Storage bucket lids are notoriously hard to open, so you may want to consider a bucket lid wrench.
-Another option is the gamma lid, which is a screw on lid that can be added to 3.5 to 7 gallon buckets.
+Another option is the Gamma Lid.
+It is a screw on lid that can be added to standard mouth 3.5, to 7 gallon buckets.
 It converts a bucket with a pull off lid to a bucket with a screw top lid.
-I recently invested in a color coded six pack of gamma lids.
+I invested in a color coded six pack of gamma lids.
 My fingertips are much happier.

 What's your best food storage tip?
 Which food storage method do you prefer?
 Leave a comment below.